owl-birds/cmsa-rca-calc/README.md

 2. unzipped it
 3. go to the directory where you unzipped
 4. type in cmd npm install
-5. top start the application just type "npm run electron:start"
+5. to start the application just type "npm run electron:start"
 6. enjoy

 # Building the apps